Avanade/DevOpsHOL/lab-5-ui-testing.md

 1. Edit your Build Definition (save, do not queue)
     1. Add task "NuGet restore":
-        - Set the path to your UITest project's packages.config
+        - Set the path to your Test project's packages.config
         - Advanced > Destination: ../packages
     1. Change the Test task by adding the following argument: --filter TestCategory!=UI
     1. Add task "Publish build artifact" with the following settings:
-        - Path: UITests/bin/$(BuildConfiguration)
+        - Path: Tests/bin/$(BuildConfiguration)
         - Artifact name: tests
         - Location: VSTS